זכור את יום השבת לקדשו

 “Remember the Sabbath Day, to keep it holy.”

 We at Beth El honor the commandment to sanctify Shabbat with moving and uplifting services on both Friday night and Saturday morning.
 We offer a variety of services, affording members meaningful choices designed to accommodate differing styles of worship, a range of knowledge of Hebrew and sacred texts and varying levels of congregant participation.
 The common denominator is joyous celebration of Shabbat through song and prayer.
-For an introduction of the melodies that we use, visit our music page and learn how to participate and lift your voice in song.

 Traditional Friday Evening services are held in Swoff chapel, starting at 6:30pm.
 Kol Haneshama, our musical Friday night lay-led service, is held on the the second or third Friday of the month from September to June.

 Shir Yachad – A Communal Shabbat in Song

 Friday night is a time for community, song, and joyful noise.
 Everyone is invited to join us on the first Friday of the month from September to June for this exciting service filled with music past and present that stirs the soul and welcomes Shabbat with joy and warmth.
 The evening begins at 6:00 pm with Nitzanim, a musical service for families with young children.
 From 6:30-7:00 pm, join us for a Happy Half-Hour where families and young adults are invited to schmooze with us while enjoying drinks (both adult and kid friendly!) and appetizers.
 Free babysitting is available during happy hour.